Edward Hale (rower)

 Edward Officer Hale (born 23 August 1947) is an Australian former rower.
 He competed at the elite level over a fifteen-year period from 1970 to 1984, primarily as a sculler.
 He was a fourteen time Australian national champion - nine times in a single scull, four times in crewed sculling boats and once in a sweep oared pair.
 He won the New Zealand national single sculls championship in 1976.
 He represented at two World Rowing Championships and competed in the men's single sculls event at the 1976 Summer Olympics.

 Club and state rowing

 Raised in Tasmania, Hale's senior rowing was from the Lindisfarne Rowing Club and the University of Tasmania.
+Rowing for the University of Tasmania he won the intervarsity single sculls title at the Australian University Championships in 1971 and 1972.
 After relocating to Sydney in 1976 he rowed from the Sydney Rowing Club.
-Rowing for the University of Tasmania he won the intervarsity single sculls title at the Australian University Championships in 1971 and 1972.